What are allergic reactions?

 - The passenger must be accompanied by appropriate medication, such as an Auto-injector of epinephrine (EpiPen) in cabin luggage, with the knowledge that the crew is not able to manage this type of medication, and a doctor's note or prescription, attesting to the need of keeping on board;

-- The passenger may request a special meal (at least 48 h before flight), or ask us if in the flight that you want to booking there are travelling any pet, so that you can choose other flight or not (after issuing your ticket and if you would like to change your flight you should take into account the fare condition/penalties).
+- The passenger may request a special meal up to 7 days before flight departure or when booking your trip, by phone through the Contact Center (+351) 296 209 720, or by email: firstname.lastname@example.org; you can also ask us if in the flight that you want to booking there are travelling any pet, so that you can choose other flight or not (after issuing your ticket and if you would like to change your flight you should take into account the fare condition/penalties).